 Without those controls, ambiguous or unsolvable prompts can burn a large amount of inference budget without producing a better answer.

-Distillation is like having a senior logistics planner write detailed recovery traces, then training a smaller model to solve similar incidents the same way.
+Distillation is like having a senior incident engineer write detailed recovery traces, then training a smaller model to solve similar outages the same way.
 The smaller model won't match the source model everywhere, but it can inherit much of the solution style while being much cheaper to serve.

 DeepSeek-R1 showed that reasoning capabilities can be distilled into much smaller models: